wso2/samples-is/petcare-sample/b2c/web-app/petdesk/README.md

 2. Go to the Set Up card and click **Endpoint Configurations**.
 This opens the Endpoint Configurations pane.
 3. Select the **Pass Security Context To Backend** checkbox.
 4. Optionally, specify an appropriate audience claim value for the backend service.
-Click Apply.
+5. Scroll down the **Endpoint Configurations** wizard and click **Apply**.
-5. To redeploy the component with the applied setting, go to the Set Up card and click Deploy.
+6. To redeploy the component with the applied setting, go to the Set Up card and click Deploy.

 ## Step 4.5: Test the Service